goodideagiver/roadmapper-ts/README.md

 - Delete all midpoints
 - Mark all midpoints as finished/unfinished
 - Midpoint name suggestions based on entered roadmap name

-## Planned

 - Share roadmap link
 - Save roadmap to localstorage

+## Planned

+- Drag and drop (not sure)

 ## You are not allowed to use code of this repository without permission.